Granular Cell Tumor of the breast

 Features of breast granular cell tumors suggestive of malignancy

 The only truly reliable measure of malignancy in a breast granular cell tumor would be evidence of metastasis.
-It must be remembered, however, that malignant granular cell breast tumors are very rare, totally less than 2% of all granular cell tumors.
-Malignancy is most often encountered with ‘deep-seated‘ lesions in older patients, with an average age of 50.
+It is important to remember, however, that malignant granular cell breast tumors are very rare.
+Indeed, in total, less than 2% of all granular cell tumors are malignant.

 Diagnostic imaging of breast granular cell tumors tends to be suspicious of breast tumors

 Breast cancer screening mammograms have the advantage of being highly sensitive (showing a suspicious density of mass) but not very specific (giving a clear indication of what the mass or density actually is).

 Mammograms tend to show a suspicious, spiculated mass, possibly with infiltrative margins.
 They can frequently also be microcalcifications associated with granular cell breast

 Treatment of breast granular cell tumors

 Wide local excision tends to be the way that granular cell breast tumors are treated, whether they are malignant or not.
 They have a tendency to recur so margins must be wide and completely free of tumor cells.

 Adjuvant radiation therapy may be given, but typically only if the tumor is malignant.
 Unfortunately, removal of granular cell breast tumors tends to be fairly major surgery, because they have a tendency to attach themselves to adjacent muscles and other structures.

 Metastasis rate is quite high for granular cell breast cancer

 Because there is a tendency for local recurrence and the remote possibility of distant metastasis, follow-up is a crucial aspect of treatment and management.